 In 2004, Frank was appointed CEO of Smals, the most important (not-for-profit) ICT-service provider in the Belgian social security sector, and rated Belgian Top Employer 2019 by the Top Employers Institute.

-Furthermore, Frank is a member of the Belgian Data Protection Authority, of the board of directors of the St.-Dimpna hospital, of the board of directors of Familiehulp, of the board of directors of Ignatius Scholen Brussel (an administrative merger of Jan-van-Ruusbroeckollege and Sint-Jan-Berchmanscollege), of the steering committee of the Belgian Federal Public Service for Administrative Simplification and of the advisory board of Passwerk, a company that employs the qualities of people with autism spectrum disorder in software testing activities.
+Furthermore, Frank is a member of the Knowledge Center of the Belgian Data Protection Authority, of the board of directors of Familiehulp, of the board of directors of Ignatius Scholen Brussel (an administrative merger of Jan-van-Ruusbroeckollege and Sint-Jan-Berchmanscollege), of the steering committee of the Belgian Federal Public Service for Administrative Simplification and of the advisory board of Passwerk, a company that employs the qualities of people with autism spectrum disorder in software testing activities.

 Frank is the Belgian representative in various commissions and working groups of the EU relating to eGovernment, ICT, social security and eHealth.